After the Flood (TV series): Production

 The series is produced by Quay Street Productions for ITV and ITVX.

 Development

 In a press conference announcing the series' commission, executive producers Nicola Shindler and Richard Fee stated their interest in producing the series after Ford presented the outline to them.

 Casting

 On 16 February 2023, it was announced that Sophie Rundle was cast as lead character PC Joanna Marshall, alongside Philip Glenister, Lorraine Ashbourne and Nicholas Gleaves.

 Filming

-Filming began in March 2023 in Glossop and New Mills, Derbyshire.
+Filming for series 1 began in March 2023 in Glossop and New Mills, Derbyshire.

-Broadcast

-The series began airing on 10 January 2024.

 Reception

 Lucy Mangan of The Guardian awarded the first episode four stars out of five, praising the quality of the characters and the weaving in of global warming.
 Nick Hilton in The Independent awarded the series three out of five stars.